- keep waste to a minimum by doing everything you reasonably can to prevent, reuse, recycle or recover waste (in that order) - get help to do this

 Moving waste between countries

-You can’t move waste between countries for disposal, eg to send it to landfill.
-You can usually only import or export waste to recover it, eg to use waste to produce energy.
+You cannot move waste between countries for disposal, for example to send it to landfill.
+You can usually only import or export waste to recover it, such as using waste to produce energy.

 Read the guide on waste imports and exports.